snapscript/snap/README.md

 In any substantial application types are required.
 A type is basically a way to define and encapsulate variables and functions within a named scope.
 All types can have generic parameters allowing the static analyser to verify interactions with the type.

+The type system for Snap is independent to the type system native to the JVM.
+To integrate with the Java type system ASM byte code generation and Dex code generation are leveraged to create bridges between native types and those constructed from the script execution flow.

 #### Class